-Activities in the 2010-2012 term are summarized in the 2012 Ethics Program Report and include:
+Activities in the 2010-2012 term were summarized in the 2012 Ethics Program Report and included:

-- Policy advocacy and outreach activities, in conjunction with the Global Coalition;
+• Policy advocacy and outreach activities, in conjunction with the Global Coalition; and

 Updates on the Ethics Program have been included in three ISE Newsletter issues: